cyberlaboratories/cyberhubs/README.md

 * To pull corehub, after successfully logging in, you can get and run the images by:
 ```
-docker pull cyberhubs/multisuer
+docker pull cyberhubs/multiuser
-docker pull cyberhubs/corehubsingeluser
+docker pull cyberhubs/corehub
 ```
 * You can tag your images with whatever new name you'd like with `docker tag OLD_NAME NEW_NAME`.
-This is useful when building other images from cyberhubs/corehubsingleuser.
+This is useful when building other images from cyberhubs/corehub.

 # Pushing your images to DockerHub
 * tag singleuser and multiuser image the image to be uploaded: `docker tag image_ID_321 cyberhubs/corehub` (for singleuser) and
   `docker tag image_ID_123 cyberhubs/multiuser` (get the image ID with `docker images`)
 * push to repository, for example: `docker push  cyberhubs/multiuser`

+# Using Application Hubs with Corehub

+Once you have pulled and/or are running your cyberhub corehub utilities, you can pull other singleuser images that will build on top of your corehubs.
+These images are called Application Hubs, and you can either build your own from the AstroHubs github repository, or you can pull from Dockerhub directly.
+Currently, wendihub, in (cyberlaboratories/astrohubs on GitHub to view source code), is built, and can be pulled via `docker pull cyberhubs/wendihub`.

 # Other useful commands
 ```